benetech/wp-youtube-lyte/readme.txt

 Tags: youtube, video, lyte, lite youtube embeds, html5 video, html5 Requires at least: 2.9
 Tested up to: 3.0.1
-Stable tag: 0.5.2
+Stable tag: 0.5.3

 "Lite YouTube Embeds" look like normal YouTube embeds but don't use Flash, thus reducing download size & page rendering time.

 == Description ==

 WP-YouTube-Lyte inserts "Lite YouTube Embeds" in your blog.
-These look and feel like normal embedded YouTube, but don't use Flash unless clicked on, thereby [reducing download size & rendering time substantially](http://blog.futtta.be/2010/04/23/high-performance-youtube-embeds/).
+These look and feel like normal embedded YouTube, but don't use Flash unless clicked on, thereby [reducing download size & rendering time substantially](http://blog.futtta.be/2010/08/30/the-state-of-wp-youtube-lyte/).
 Just add a YouTube-link with "httpv" instead of "http" and WP-YouTube-Lyte will replace that link with the correct (flash-less) code.

 WP-YouTube-Lyte implements [LYTE](http://blog.futtta.be/2010/04/23/high-performance-youtube-embeds/ "High Performance YouTube embeds"), which is a small javascript-library that creates a "dummy" YouTube-player which includes the clip thumbnail and title.
-When clicked on, the dummy player is seamlessly replaced by the Flash video player.
+When clicked on, the dummy player is seamlessly replaced by the actual video player.

 Experimental support for embedding html5 YouTube video is available (implementing [YouTube's new embed code](http://apiblog.youtube.com/2010/07/new-way-to-embed-youtube-videos.html)), meaning WP-YouTube-Lyte allows for an entirely flash-less YouTube experience on your blog, displaying YouTube's HTML5 video in h264 or the new WebM-codec.